 If you are required to pay fines, penalties, fees or other financial obligations bring this information to the attention of court staff or the judge because payments over time or other alternatives may be available.
 You may request to the court that your license be reinstated if your case is on a payment plan.
 Do not ignore your responsibility to pay, as this may result in additional penalties and costs to you.
 For more information contact the court or an attorney.

 No, all payments for traffic citations must be made to the court.
-If your license is suspended and you pay your ticket in full, you will also be required to pay a reinstatement fee at Motor Vehicle Division before you license is reinstated.
+If your license is suspended and you pay your ticket in full, you will also be required to pay a reinstatement fee at Motor Vehicle Division before your license is reinstated.

 An arraignment may be continued upon a written or verbal request to the court.
 Please contact the court prior to your court date if you need to reschedule your arraignment.
 All requests for continuances for all other hearings must be made in writing no later than five days prior to the scheduled hearing.
 You must include contact information on your request so the court can inform you of the judge’s decision.
 Requests are not granted automatically so it is your responsibility to find out if your request has been granted or not.
-Motion to Continue
+You may submit your Motion to Continue online.

 If you have a warrant for your arrest, you may post the amount of the bond to quash the warrant and have an arraignment date scheduled.
 You may also contact a Warrant Officer who can schedule a time for you to see a judge.
 Only a judge can make the decision of whether you are arrested or not.